Cardiff Central railway station: Early history

-In the early 1840s, the South Wales Railway was trying to find a suitable site for a railway station, but the area that is now Cardiff Central railway station was prone to flooding.
+In the early 1840s, the South Wales Railway was trying to find a suitable site for a railway station, but the area that is now Cardiff Central was prone to flooding.
 It was Isambard Kingdom Brunel's solution to divert the River Taff to the west, creating a larger and safer site for the station.
 The initial part of the South Wales Railway between and through Cardiff was opened on 18 June 1850, with all trains operated by the Great Western Railway (GWR) under a lease agreement.
 Through services from Cardiff to London Paddington began on 19 July 1852, when the Chepstow Railway Bridge was opened, completing the connection between the South Wales Railway and the Great Western Railway.
 The South Wales Railway was absorbed into the GWR in 1863.

-The South Wales Railway had originally been built as a broad-gauge railway, but on the weekend of 11–12 May 1872, the entire South Wales system was converted to standard gauge.
+The South Wales Railway had originally been built as a broad-gauge railway but, on the weekend of 11–12 May 1872, the entire South Wales system was converted to standard gauge.